Mission-Centered Churches

 Moving from Maintenance-Centered to Mission-Centered Church

-Based upon this model, church now becomes a mission center rather than a maintenance center.
-By “mission” I am referring to sharing one’s faith in Word and deed in his/her social spheres of influence.
+Based upon this model, the church now becomes a mission center rather than a maintenance center.
+By “mission,” I am referring to sharing one’s faith in Word and deed in their social spheres of influence.

-A mission-centered church equips the saints to be salt and light in the spaces and places they frequent most – their homes, workplaces, and communities – and grows the saints to be strong in the Scriptures, prayer, stewardship, and their walk with the Lord.
-The outcome of which is a community of believers unified in what they believe, in whom they believe, and how they live out their faith.
+A mission-centered church equips the saints to be salt and light in the spaces and places they frequent most – their homes, workplaces, and communities – and nurtures them to be strong in the Scriptures, prayer, stewardship, and their walk with the Lord.
+The outcome of this is a community of believers unified in their beliefs, in whom they believe, and in how they live out their faith.

 A maintenance-centered church provides religious programming that keeps the saints spiritually breastfed, spiritually immature, and me-focused rather than Great Commission-focused.
-The outcome of which is a community of believers comfortable having church inside the building but ill-equipped for and uncomfortable expanding the church outside the building.
+The outcome of this is a community of believers who are comfortable having church inside the building, but are ill-equipped and uncomfortable with expanding the church outside the building.

 So what’s the answer?
 The four ministry functions of leadership development, spiritual growth, pastoral care, and Christian education must serve as the feeder system for outreach.
-These four areas are where spiritual maturity take place.
-The final, outreach, is where missions takes place.
+These four areas are where spiritual maturity takes place.
+The final, outreach, is where missions take place.

 Re-Establishing the Missional Church